atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 will Soon come to a period; yet Shall f, with niy latest bieath, call down blessings on you. and
 I Shall leave the world Supremely satisfied, in having found out the most virtuous woman in it.

-LETTER LXIX
+---

-Lady Charlotte Morden to Mrs.
+## LETTER LXIX.

-Blomer.
+Lady Charlotte Morden to Mrs. Blomer.

 At the repeated interceslion of Mr. Wilmot, I have read three asfefting letters (received from his hands) from lord Woburn.
 1 have transcribed them for your perusal. -- -- The melancholy tale
 ■ related In two of them is a true one, as Mr. Wilmot allures me. -- -- Mr. Carey, it Seems, dying without being capable of making a provision for his Son, lord Woburn, from friendship to the Sather, and compaslion to the child, immediately Settled five thousand pounds upon him, and put him to School; from which time he has treated him like his own Son. -- ■there is Something very great in this behaviour.